smnookin/smnookin.github.io/_posts/2015-11-12-lauren-hopkins-second-act-as-queen-of-the-gymternet.md

 The book comes out in December and Hopkins plans to write two more to complete a trilogy.

-Her friend Jennifer Iacopelli, who is also a novelist, tells me the secret to making it work.
+Her friend Jennifer Iacopelli, who is also a novelist, often marvels are Hopkin’s work ethic.

 “She doesn't sleep.
 I'm convinced she doesn't sleep!
 And if she does, it’s just in bursts.
 She sleeps from Friday midnight to Saturday noon, and that will sustain her for 4-5 days.
 She's an amazing hard worker,” she says.